 - offering pain ‘literacy’ resources to manage pain more knowledgeably and safely.

-- the more that the pain is understood, the better the chance of improvement and 'normalising' again.
+- the better that pain is understood, the better the chance of improvement and ‘normalising’ again.

-- this probably sounds strange, but when you look into it further you will hopefully understand how this actually works!
+- this probably sounds strange, but when you look into it further you will hopefully understand how this works!

 My name is Kal Fried (pronounced Freed).
 I am an experienced sports and exercise medicine physician with a keen (possibly now obsessive) interest in the pain neurobiology and the practical clinical applications of pain science.

 My aims in setting up this site

 I am often asked for references and resources to support information given in my presentations, medical reports and also in general patient management.
 So here they are all in one spot ...

 I will endeavour to keep the information updated as much as possible so don’t just visit once.
 This site is a work in progress.